 "A goal without a plan is just a wish", Antoine de Saint-Exupéry

 Good planning is a key concern for every Civil Society Organisation.
 If you rely on grants, your ability to develop successful proposals is a decisive factor for the financial health of your organisation and the scale of your activities.
-And even if you have other revenue streams, the quality of planning plays a key role in the efficient implementation, effectiveness and impact of the project.
-Hence, when develop a project you should follow these 10 principles to sustain impact and ensure success.
+And even if you have other revenue streams, the quality of planning plays a key role in the efficient implementation, effectiveness, and impact of the project.
+Hence, when developing a project you should follow these 10 principles to sustain impact and ensure success.

 1. Make every new project into something special: be ambitious but keep your feet on the ground.

-Ambition energizes the team, is attractive and may lead to something special.
+Ambition energizes the team, is attractive, and may lead to something special.